Nitin-Dwivedi-7/HSI-/README.md

 # HSI-
+This Project Can identify each object present in ground.

 hyperspectral image classification
 these are the implementation of different models used for hyperspectral image classification here i have implementated 4 models for HSI(hyperspectral image classification) which are